Bryannnnn1313/CSELv2/README.md

 # CSEL
 ## Cyberpatriot Scoring Engine: Linux

-CSEL is a scoring engine written in Python for scoring Linux CyberPatriot images.
+CSEL is a scoring engine written in Python for scoring Linux CyberPatriot-like images.
 It is configured by adding scoring options into the save_data.db and running the scoringEngine executable.
 It now includes a web page Score Report.
 It works with Ubuntu.

 ## Scorable Actions
 ### Gaining Points